The Rutles: All You Need Is Cash, 1978

 The film is a series of skits and gags that illustrate the Rutles story, following the chronology of the Beatles.
 The glue of the film is the soundtrack by Innes, who wrote and composed 19 more songs for the film, each a pastiche of a Beatles song or genre.
 Fourteen songs were on a soundtrack album.
 The CD version added the six songs omitted from the original vinyl album.
+The 2018 vinyl reissue contains the original 14-song configuration and includes a bonus EP containing the 6 extra songs (interestingly, due to its purchase by Warner Bros., the reissue came out on the Parlophone label, the label the Beatles originally were publishing on).
 The album was nominated for a Grammy award for Best Comedy Recording of the year.
 The orchestrations and arrangements were by film composer John Altman, and it was recorded and mixed by Steve James.

-All You Need Is Cash was not a success on American television on its first showing on 22 March 1978; indeed, it finished at the bottom of all programmes that week.
-The show fared better on BBC television when it was premiered a week later, on 27 March 1978.
+All You Need Is Cash was not a success on American television on its first showing on 22 March 1978, finishing at the bottom of all programs that week.
+The show fared better on BBC television when it premiered a week later, on 27 March 1978.

 A 66-minute version was edited for TV and was released on video and DVD, but this has been superseded by the restored 72-minute version.

-Additional actors in the special included Dan Aykroyd as the man who turned down the Rutles; John Belushi as Ron Decline (a parody of Allen Klein); Bill Murray as "Bill Murray the K"; Gilda Radner as a reluctant street interviewee; George Harrison as a TV reporter; Mick Jagger and Paul Simon as themselves; Michael Palin as Eric Manchester (a parody of Beatles press agent Derek Taylor); Ron Wood as a biker; Lorne Michaels as a man who wants to merchandise the Rutles; Al Franken and Tom Davis as Ron Decline employees; and many others.
-It included actual footage of David Frost and Ed Sullivan taken from TV appearances.
+Additional actors in the special include Dan Aykroyd as the man who turned down the Rutles, John Belushi as Ron Decline (a parody of Allen Klein), Bill Murray as "Bill Murray the K", Gilda Radner as a reluctant street interviewee, George Harrison as a TV reporter, Mick Jagger and Paul Simon as themselves, Michael Palin as Eric Manchester (a parody of Beatles press agent Derek Taylor), Ron Wood as a biker, Lorne Michaels as a man who wants to merchandise the Rutles, Al Franken and Tom Davis as Ron Decline employees, and many others.
+It includes actual footage of David Frost and Ed Sullivan taken from TV appearances.